p4tc-dev/docs/why-p4tc.md

   </tr>
 </table>

-As illustrated, to instantiate an installed(more on this later) program pipeline one would have to *instantiate* the pipeline on one or more ports.
-Do note that the control of table entries is independent of ports or direction (ingress vs egress) but you have to instantiate the pipeline on one or more ports (either with the "dev" or "block" semantics).
-As a matter of fact, once the program is installed (but not yet instantiated) you can populate the tables - they will only be used once their respect pipeline is instantiated.
+The figure on the left above illustrates how an *installed* (more on this later) program is instantiated: i.e one would have to *instantiate* the pipeline on one or more ports.
+Do note that the control of table entries is independent of ports or direction (ingress vs egress) but to make use of them in the datapath you have to instantiate the pipeline on one or more ports (either with the "dev" or "block" semantics).
+You can populate the tables anytime after the program is *installed* (more on this later) as illustrated in the diagram on the right.
+These tables will only be used once their respect pipeline is instantiated (as shown above).

 #### Sorry, What Is *scriptability* Again?